nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 18.md

 Or did it looks suspicious.
 That's what he's saying.
 Yeah.
 Yeah.
 Yeah.

 Yeah.
 Which is why I mentioned it.
-I don't think I have, Samir, do you have any Detect Magic?
+I don't think I have, Simear, do you have any Detect Magic?
 I do have Detect Magic.
 Oh, you do?

 Sick.
 I thought I did.
 Not.
 But I had that.
 Maybe.

-Or maybe Samir does.
+Or maybe Simear does.
 I do.
 Yep.
 I can I can Well, then you do it?
 I thought I had it too, but maybe I really don't.

 Testing detect imagine x.
 Just to see what we're working with out there is Hold me.
 Magical.
 Alright.
 So now pull this.